Sonic the Hedgehog (film)

-Sonic the Hedgehog is a 2020 action-adventure comedy film based on the video game series published by Sega.
-Directed by Jeff Fowler (in his feature directorial debut) and written by Pat Casey and Josh Miller, it stars Ben Schwartz as the voice of Sonic the Hedgehog, alongside Jim Carrey and James Marsden, with supporting roles by Tika Sumpter, Natasha Rothwell, Adam Pally, Lee Majdoub and Neal McDonough.
-The film follows Sonic (voiced by Schwartz), a blue anthropomorphic hedgehog who can run supersonic speeds.
-He teams up with a town sheriff, Tom Wachowski (Marsden), to stop the mad scientist Dr. Robotnik (Carrey).
+Sonic the Hedgehog is a 2020 action-adventure comedy film based on the Sonic video game series.
+The first in the Sonic film series, it was directed by Jeff Fowler (in his feature film directorial debut), written by Pat Casey and Josh Miller, and stars James Marsden, Tika Sumpter, and Jim Carrey.
+Ben Schwartz voices Sonic, a blue anthropomorphic hedgehog who can run at supersonic speeds, who teams up with small town sheriff Tom Wachowski to stop the mad scientist Dr. Robotnik from taking over the world.

-Development for a Sonic film began in the 1990s but did not leave the planning stage until Sony Pictures acquired the rights in 2013.
+Development for a Sonic film began in the 1990s but did not leave the planning stage until Sony Pictures acquired the film rights in 2013.
 Fowler was brought in to direct in 2016.
 After Sony put the project in turnaround, Paramount Pictures acquired it in 2017.
-Most of the cast signed on by August 2018, and principal filming took place between September and October that year in Vancouver and on Vancouver Island.
-Following the negative reaction to the first trailer's reveal of Sonic's appearance in April of 2019, Paramount delayed the film release by three months, taking five months to redesign Sonic in the meanwhile.
+Most of the cast signed on by August 2018.
+Principal photography took place between September and October that year in Vancouver and on Vancouver Island, with a release date set for November 8, 2019.
+Following the negative reaction to the first trailer released in April 2019, Paramount delayed the film by three months to redesign Sonic to more resemble his look in the video games.

-Sonic the Hedgehog premiered at the Paramount Pictures studio lot on January 25, 2020, before being theatrically released in the United States on February 14.
-It set the record for the biggest opening weekend for a video game film in the United States and Canada and grossed $320 million worldwide, becoming the sixth-highest-grossing film of 2020, and was the highest-grossing video game film adaptation of all time in North America until 2022, when it was surpassed by its sequel.
-It received positive reviews from critics, who praised its action sequences, acting, pacing, cinematography and Sonic’s redesign, but criticized its screenplay and lack of ambition.
-Sonic the Hedgehog 2 was released in 2022, while Sonic the Hedgehog 3 is scheduled for 2024.
-A spin-off miniseries starring Knuckles is in development.
+Sonic the Hedgehog premiered at the Paramount Pictures studio lot on January 25, 2020.
+It was theatrically released in the United States on February 14 and in Japan on June 26, and received mixed reviews.
+It set the record for the biggest opening weekend for a video game film in the United States and Canada and grossed $320 million worldwide, becoming the sixth highest-grossing film of 2020 and the highest-grossing video game film adaptation in North America.
+The film was followed by Sonic the Hedgehog 2 (2022), Sonic the Hedgehog 3 (2024) and a television miniseries, Knuckles (2024).
+A fourth film is scheduled for 2027.